Winter Fire Safety Tips to Follow This Season

 Decorate with care.

 As decorations come in and out of storage during the winter months, they also come with potential fire hazards.
 For instance, a report from the NFPA revealed that nearly two-thirds of fires involving decorative lights are due to electrical failures or malfunctions.
-Check light strings for broken or cracked sockets, frayed or bare wires, or loose connections, and throw out damaged sets.
-Also, avoid plugging too many lights into an outlet; overloaded circuits can overheat and start a fire.
-In addition, place any festive decorations no closer than three feet from open flames, lamps and other sources of heat.
+An important winter fire safety tip is to check light strings for broken or cracked sockets, frayed or bare wires, or loose connections, and throw out damaged sets.
+Also, avoid plugging too many lights into an outlet; overloaded circuits can overheat and cause an electrical fire.
+In addition, place any festive holiday decorations no closer than three feet from open flames, lamps and other sources of heat.

 Have a fire extinguisher on hand.

-Having fire extinguishers – and knowing how to use them – is an important part of maintaining a safe home for you and your family.
-When seconds count, having a fire extinguisher nearby is crucial for rapid response.
+Having fire extinguishers – and knowing how to use them – is an important part of maintaining a safe home for you and your family this winter season.
+When seconds count, having a fire extinguisher nearby is crucial for fire safety and rapid response.
 Fire extinguishers should be stored where they are easily reachable and in key rooms where there is a higher risk for fires such as the kitchen and garage.
-For general protection, it’s best to select a multi-rated fire extinguisher such as the First Alert Rechargeable Home Fire Extinguisher, which is capable of handling most household fires.
+For general fire protection, it’s best to select a multi-rated fire extinguisher such as the First Alert Rechargeable Home Fire Extinguisher, which is capable of handling most household fires.